 Position: Chief Executive, Glasgow Life

 Glasgow Life is a charity which delivers services on behalf of Glasgow City Council; helping to transform lives through cultural, sporting and learning activity.
-As chief executive, Bridget leads a staff of 2,600 and oversees an annual budget of c.£113 million.
+As chief executive, Bridget leads a staff of 2,600 working across 171 facilities and venues.

 With responsibility for growing Glasgow’s reputation as a vibrant home of cultural and sporting excellence, Bridget also leads the city’s destination marketing, including the PEOPLE MAKE GLASGOW brand and Glasgow’s award-winning convention bureau.

 Bridget was instrumental in bringing the 2014 Commonwealth Games to Glasgow and oversaw the delivery of the inaugural European Championships, held jointly in Glasgow and Berlin in August 2018.

 Other career highlights include the £30 million refurbishment of Kelvingrove Art Gallery and Museum; the opening of the £74 million Riverside Museum; the opening of the £113 million Emirates Arena; the £35m refurbishment of the Kelvin Hall as a world-class centre for heritage, learning, culture and sport; and the ongoing c.£66 million Burrell Renaissance project to refurbish and redisplay one of the world’s finest, single art collections.